6.6 - Logical Protection

 Organisations should install and regularly update anti-virus and anti-spyware programs.

-Permissions is the creation of different levels of file access so that only authorised people can access and change certain files.
+Managing levels of file access ensures that only authorised people can access and change certain files.

 There are different levels of file access: